kyleboas/tacticsjournal.com/research/research.md

   </div>

   <p class="r-pricing-note">
-    The entire system will be open source.
-    Running it yourself would cost around $40 a month in hosting and LLM costs.
+    The entire system is open source.
+A subscription costs a fraction of the ~$40/month you’d spend running it yourself on hosting and LLM calls.
   </p>
 </div>